LadyBeGood/uki/documentation/introduction.md

 ```
 write "Hello World"
 ```
-In uki, `write` is a build-in function and arguments of a function are not required to be enclosed inside round brackets
+`write` is a build-in function.
+Arguments of a function are not required to be enclosed inside round brackets

 ## Comments